tdurieux/anonymous_github/README.md

 ## What is the scope of anonymization?

-In double-blind peer-review, the boundary of anonymization is the paper plus its online appendix, and only this, it's not the whole world.
-Googling any part of the paper or the online appendix can be considered as deliberate attempt to break anonymity ([explanation](http://www.monperrus.net/martin/open-science-double-blind))
+In double-anonymous peer-review, the boundary of anonymization is the paper plus its online appendix, and only this, it's not the whole world.
+Googling any part of the paper or the online appendix can be considered as deliberate attempt to break anonymity ([explanation](http://www.monperrus.net/martin/open-science-double-anonymous))

 By default, Anonymous Github and http://anonymous.4open.science access public repositories.
 Public Github repositories are  not modified and hence are still visible on Github and Google, even after anonymization.